-The ombudsman works independently, impartially and confidentially.
-The ombudsman may decide to conduct an investigation and to advise on structural problems and malpractices within the university.
+The ombudsman works independently, impartially, and confidentially.
+The ombudsman may decide to investigate and to advise on structural problems and malpractices within the university.

 Employees and students can contact the ombudsman if there is a need for advice, mediation or possible investigation on the work floor or in the study programme; for example, where there are problems in cooperation, conflicts on the work floor or if undesirable behaviour has become structural and long-lasting.

-- Advising groups and/or individual employees and students on the question, dilemma or conflict raised.
+- Advising groups and/or individual staff and students about the question, dilemma or conflict raised.

-- Adequate referral to or back to the right actors within the Health and Safe Working network (including confidential counsellors and study advisers), primarily within EUR, but also outside it where necessary.
+- Adequate referral to the appropriate support facilities within the Healthy & Safe Working network (e.g., confidential counsellors, study advisors, PhD psychologist), primarily within the EUR, but, if necessary, outside the EUR.

-- Conducting investigations and making recommendations on the basis of these.
+- Conducting (a formal) investigation and making recommendations based on this.

-- Preparing annual reports and submitting these to the Executive Board and EUROPA.
+- Draw up an annual report and submit it to the Executive Board and EUROPA.